Freight Broker Software and How It Supports Transportation Intermediaries

 - a rate engine to source and assign carrier with most suitable rates,

-- a shipment tracking module to track drivers, and
+- a shipment tracking and routing module to make delivery forecasts and track drivers, and

 - a billing module to invoice customers and pay carriers.